sngular/pact-annotation-processor/README.md

 ### Annotations

-We have developed 2 annotations to give support to your needs,
+We have developed 3 annotations to give support to your needs,

 - `@PactDslBodyBuilder` : To indicate which class you need to generate pact to.
 - `@Example`: To define constants values to set in your Pact Body.
+- `DslExclude`: To Exclude some property to be included in the builder.

 and support 2 standard Java annotations for validation